Recipe naming best practices¶

 - Naming pattern:

-is the ID of the editor. - Usage: provides an editor.
+[id]_editorwhere[id]is the ID of the editor. - Usage: provides an editor.

 - Example: a

-recipe that provides abasic_html
+basic_html_editorrecipe that provides abasic_htmleditor.

 - Naming pattern: